learn-co-students/module-one-final-project-guidelines-nyc-web-051418/README.md

 License:

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is poblic domain - see the LICENSE.html file for details.